AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 /Rasters contains all raster data extracted by **IUCN Script_Protected Areas Only.R**.
 Note that the majority of these variables are not used in the models defined in the HMSC pipeline but they are included here for the sake of completeness.

+/Manuscripts contains the final manuscripts for the paper and the supplementary material.
 ## Session Info

 Please see below for the output of devtools::session_info() used to perform the analyses for this paper.